-These tropical Christmas decorations will bring a smile to even the grinchiest soul, with beachy snowmen, sparkly lights, and quirky decorations that will make you want to plan a Florida holiday getaway.
-This could be the time to take a break from the snow and join Santa by the pool.
+These tropical Christmas decorations will bring smiles to even the grinchiest souls—with beachy snowmen, sparkly lights, and quirky decorations that will make you want to plan a Florida holiday getaway vacation.
+Now is the time to take a break from the chilly weather and join Santa by the pool.

-Visiting Florida in early December, I saw the enthusiasm of the people showing their Christmas spirit.
-I grew up in South Florida, and I fondly recall nearly every palm tree wrapped with white lights.
-Many houses were absolutely overloaded with Christmas decorations (like the movie Deck The Halls).
-In fact, Florida people are a little obsessed with creating tropical Christmas decorations that may be over the top, but are always fun.
+When I visit Florida in early December, I see the enthusiasm of the people showcasing their Christmas spirit.
+I grew up in South Florida and fondly recall palm trees wrapped with white lights.
+Many houses are absolutely overloaded with Christmas decorations (like in the movie Deck The Halls).
+Florida residents are obsessed with creating tropical Christmas decorations that while over the top, are always fun.

 Tropical Christmas Decorations: Florida Edition

 Floridians make the most of ocean views, palm trees, and sunshine during the holiday season.
 Take some classic and quirky ornaments, add a little color, and let beaches and pools provide the perfect backdrop.
 Here are some fun Christmas trees decorated to capture the Florida vibe.

 Put your toes in the sand next to this lovely tree at 5 O’Clock Somewhere at Margaritaville Hollywood Beach Resort.
 Sand buckets and flip-flops make perfect Florida Christmas ornaments.